Hims Hair Loss Review 2026: Honest Results, Pricing, and How It Stacks Up

 Prices fluctuate with promotions.
 First-month discounts are common — often 50% off.
 Factor in the ongoing cost, not the intro rate.

-Real Expectations: What Results Look Like
+Real Expectations: What Results Actually Look Like on Hims

 Pros and Cons